 In accordance with HUD regulations, HRHA may establish the payment standard amount from 90 to 110 percent of the published FMR for each unit size.
-HRHA has adopted a standard of 110% of the published FMR, for all bedroom sizes.
+HRHA has adopted a standard of 110% of the published FMR, for units of two or more bedrooms.